laeith/laeith-blog/content/posts/2021_06_17_software_testing/index.md

 If a system is so big that it can't really fit into a single machine, we can write E2E tests in a slightly more sophisticated way.
 It's rare that any given functionality or flow requires the whole system to be up and running, instead we can declare which services are required for a test and run only those.
 Obviously there is a theoretical limit, technically a system might be too big to fit into a single machine for testing purposes, that limit is quite far and only getting pushed further every single year.

+For very, very large systems it might not be feasible to write a lot of system-wide functional tests, in such cases we'll most likely end up with most tests scope limited to a few/single service and only a handful of system-wide end to end tests (potentially executed on an external system, daily) - if we really deem them necessary.

 If your company has enough resources (and is willing) to provide each developer with his own production-like environment on demand, then good for you.